Wolverine971/9takes/src/blog/enneagram/enneagram-type-3.md

 ---
 title: 'Enneagram Type 3: The Achiever'
-description: 'Understanding the Enneagram Type 3: The Achiever'
+description: "Uncover the Achiever or Performer's drive for success and recognition.
+Learn how Threes excel in goals and adapt to expectations."
 author: 'DJ Wayne'
 date: '2023-02-18'
 loc: 'https://9takes.com/blog/enneagram/enneagram-type-3'
-lastmod: '2024-05-04'
+lastmod: '2024-05-30'
 changefreq: 'weekly'
 priority: '0.6'
 published: true